 - He receives less than 16, hits, and burns his hand.
 In this situation, all the players with a live hand of any number will win twice what they bet.

 - The dealer has 17 or above.
 He must stand - resulting in any player with a higher number than him to win the bet.
 And earn two times the bet placed.

 - The dealer hits 21, resulting in everyone losing besides players who have 21, which is a tie.
 Those players will receive their bets back.

 After playing a complete round of cards.
 The dealer will collect all the card and place them standing up along the edge of another plastic container shaped like an L called a Blackjack Discard Tray.
 When the cards are closing up on the plastic card towards the back of the deck, he will decide it is time to reshuffle.
 He will take the undealt cards with the dealt cards and shuffle them all.
 He then allows a player to cut the deck, places them in the shoe, and starts dealing again.

 How To Play Blackjack - Winning Strategies

-Several strategies are familiar amongst Blackjack players.
+Several strategies are popular amongst Blackjack players.
 Given that each player plays their turn, one after another.
 The first player may hit a card he shouldn't have.
-It is resulting in the next player to miss out on that card, which he may have needed.
+It results in the next player missing out on that card, which he may have needed.
 There is often criticism in Blackjack tables for performing wrong actions.
-The common strategies are a set of rules you can follow to improve your odds of winning; however, it will be brighter for an experienced player.
+The common strategies are rules you can follow to improve your odds of winning.

 - If the dealer's first card is 7,8,9, 10, or an ace, the player should hit until the point he has at least 17.
 The reason to do so is that there's a high probability the dealer has a good hand.
 So a hand equal to 13 will be useless.